Col-E/LL-Java-Zip/README.md

 - The central directory names are authoritative.
 Names defined by the local file headers are ignored.
 - The file data of local file headers is not size bound by the compressed size field.
 Instead, it includes any data until the next PK header.
+- Class names are allowed to end in trailing `/` which most tools interpret as directories.